kumamoto24/CRC-calculator/README.md

 It works by treating the data as a binary number, dividing it by a predefined generator polynomial, and producing a remainder called the CRC checksum.
 This checksum can be used to verify whether the data has been transmitted or stored correctly.

 The purpose of this project is to provide a simple CRC calculator to verify manually calculated CRC results.
-This calculator is also designed to facilitate learning and understanding for the UWA **CITS3002** unit.
+This calculator is also designed to facilitate learning and understanding for the **UWA CITS3002** unit.
-It includes a core calculation module (`crc_calculator.py`) and a graphical user interface (`crc_gui.py`) for easier input and visualization.
+It includes a core calculation module (`CRC_calculator.py`) and a graphical user interface (`crc_gui.py`) for easier input and visualization.

 ## Project Structure
 - `CRC_calculator.py` : Core CRC calculation function